vallentin/line-span/README.md

 [![Docs](https://docs.rs/line-span/badge.svg)](https://docs.rs/line-span)
 [![License](https://img.shields.io/github/license/vallentin/line-span.svg)](https://github.com/vallentin/line-span)

 This crate features utilities for finding the start, end, and range of lines from a byte index.
 Further also being able to find the next and previous line, from an arbitrary byte index.

+This is provided via the <code>trait [LineSpanExt]</code>, which is implemented for [`str`], and provides the following methods:

 ## Usage